Sunday, September 24, 2023

 Share

+Of all the decisions made to live a more sustainable and ethical lifestyle, bedding isn’t usually the first thing people think about.
+But it should be toward the top of the list.
 What you sleep in — and on — matters.
 We spend a third of our lives in bed so we should probably be more careful about what is in them.
-And the harsh reality is that beds and bedding can be hotbeds for chemicals that pose risks to our health and to the planet.
+And the harsh reality is that beds and bedding can be hotbeds for chemicals that pose risks to our health and the planet.

 Is sustainable bedding better?

-Most of the mattresses on the market are made with toxic chemicals in order to make them flame retardant, and mold- and bacteria-resistant.
+Most of the mattresses on the market today are made with toxic chemicals used to make them flame retardant, and mold- and bacteria-resistant.
 This is because they use petroleum-based materials that need these protectors against them.
 So, really they are just putting a problem on top of a problem.
+These chemicals can cause all sorts of issues such as headaches, nausea, and even long-lasting internal issues.

 “Most mattresses on the market are full of chemicals that can pollute your bedroom air and harm your body,” warns the Environmental Working Group (EWG).
 “This includes polyurethane foam that can emit volatile organic compounds, or VOCs, harmful chemicals that can cause respiratory irritation or other health problems; flame retardant chemicals linked to cancer, hormone disruption and adverse effects on the immune system; and PVC or vinyl covers that can damage developing reproductive systems.”

-Latex can be a more affordable option, and it’s made from a renewable material from rubber tree sap, and unlike polyurethane, latex is less likely to emit high levels of VOCs, EWG says.
+Latex can also be a more affordable option, and it’s made from a renewable material from rubber tree sap, and unlike polyurethane, latex is less likely to emit high levels of VOCs, EWG says.
 “It is also highly resistant to mold and dust mites, and is more durable than petroleum-based foam.”

-Sustainable Mattresses
+Sustainable mattresses

-1. Essentia
+Essentia

-Dedicated to using zero animal products in any of their designs (wool is common in mattresses), Essentia’s core values are to truly create a healthier alternative for sleeping using organic cotton, natural plant extracts, essential oils and rubber tree materials.
+Dedicated to using zero animal products in any of their designs (wool is common in mattresses), Essentia’s core values are to truly create a healthier alternative for sleeping using organic cotton, natural plant extracts, essential oils, and rubber tree materials.

-2. Saatva
+Saatva

 Made with comfort in mind, Saatva mattresses address back and shoulder pain, bring hip relief, and allow for better airflow for a cooler sleep.
 Organic cotton reduces chemical exposure and is especially recommended for side or belly sleepers who are closer to the materials than back sleepers.